flarum/docs/guide/usefulterms.md

 Mentions are a way of publically alerting another user to the discussion or post, a mention is used by:
 @username
-for example, if someone wanted to mention me (Arkinn) to a post, they would simply type @arkinn **anywhere** in their post (content can also be added aswell), once submitted I would get a notification of the mention immediately.
+for example, if someone wanted to mention me (Arkinn) to a post, they would simply type @arkinn **anywhere** in their post (content can also be added as well), once submitted I would get a notification of the mention immediately.

 **_Post Menu_**